Dean’s Office Student Success (DOSS)

 - Expand student access to professional development resources that boost their success in educational programs across MGS departments.

-- Bolster the professional skills of our graduates through practical training and experiences.
+- Bolster the professional skills of our students through practical training and experiences.

 - Provide MGS students with career advice and expertise from leaders in their chosen field to enhance student success on the job market.